denetor/excalibur-shooter/README.md

 - [ ] piping

 Nice to have:
-- some particle emissions in some cases (overheating?)
+- [x] particle emissions in player explosion